yusing/go-proxy/README.md

 ## Memory usage

-It takes ~ 0.1-0.4MB for each HTTP Proxy, and <2MB for each TCP/UDP Proxy
+It takes ~30 MB for 50 proxy entries

 ## Build it yourself